April 30th, 2015*

 See different options and costs under the Program Details section.

-A 300 euro stipend will be available for student excursions in conjunction with the Centro Fiorenza.
-In the past, students have toured Rome, Chianti, the Carnival in Venice, the "Best of Tuscany," Verona, and Cinque Terre, to name a few of the most popular options.
+Additionally, Italy for Fun, an independently run tourist company, works in close conjunction with Centro Fiorenza.
+Students can sign up for trips (at their own expense) to locations in Italy, or even trips to other parts of Europe!
+In the past, students have toured Rome, Chianti, the Carnival in Venice, the "Best of Tuscany," Verona, and Cinque Terre, to name a few of the most popular options in Italy.

 For your convenience, you can refer to the following documents to help you plan for your semester in Florence: